sav-che/TL-2/Authors/David, (Abbé) Armand {std. David} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/item/103833#page/106/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/page/33259140) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[David, (Abbé) Armand {std.
 David}|first entry]] for this author

 ### Author

-\* David, \[Abbé\] Armand (1826-1900), French ornithologist and botanist, born 7 Sep 1826 Espalette in the département Basses-Pyrénées, educated for the priesthood, in charge 1848 of the Lazarist missionary school Paris, 1860-1862 in Peking, China, made natural history collections for Paris (P), died 10 Nov 1900 Paris. (*David*).
+\* David, \[Abbé\] Armand (1826-1900), French ornithologist and botanist, born 7 Sep 1826 Espalette in the département Basses-Pyrénées, educated for the priesthood, in charge 1848 of the Lazarist missionary school Paris, 1860-1862 in Peking, China, made natural history collections for Paris (P), died 10 Nov 1900 Paris.
+**Abbreviated name**: *David*

 #### Herbarium and types